hazirbas/beautiful-jekyll/datasets/ddff12scene.md

 ![DDFF12Scene]({{site.baseurl}}/img/ddff12scene.png){: .center-image }
 <br>

 DDFF 12-Scene dataset consists of in total 720
 <ul style="line-height:2">
-<li><b>Lightfield</b>: 4D lightfield images; each of which has 9 × 9 × 383 × 552 undistorted subapertures Images are saved as numpy arrays and can be loaded as follows:
+<li>4D lightfield images: each of which has 9 × 9 undistorted subapertures (383x552).
+Images are saved as a numpy array and can be loaded as follows:
 {% highlight python %}
 import numpy as np
 lf = np.load('LF_0001.npy')